-The contest is open to all wines meeting the French and European regulations in force, having obtained a certificate of respect of biological production mode or in-conversion delivered by a certifying body approved by the public authorities.
+The competition is open to any wine following the existing European regulations having obtained the organic or « in-conversion » certification delivered by a certification body approved by public authorities.

 - Article 2

 Only the wines produced in sufficient quantity to be sold on the market – ie 10 hectolitres minimum – shall enter the contest.
 Nevertheless when the production i slow – as it is the case for Jura’s « vins de paille », wines with a production of 1 hectolitre minimum shall be authorised to enter the contest following the contest president’s approval.

 The following documents shall be sent to the address mentioned on the registration form and before the indicated deadlines :

 – registration form

 – a less-than-a-year old analysis report

 – For the wines without PDO or PGI : the application for the indication of the vintage and grape variety